Blog > How to Calculate Days Sales Outstanding (DSO)

 How to Calculate Days Sales Outstanding (DSO)

-Days sales outstanding is a crucial metric that merchants can use to judge their financial health to understand how long it takes to get paid, make strategic changes to payment policies, and free up cash flow.
+Days sales outstanding is a crucial metric that merchants can use to assess their financial health.
+DSO helps businesses understand how long it takes to get paid, identify where payment policies need adjustment, and take steps to free up cash flow.

-This article provides a clear definition of days sales outstanding, DSO calculation steps, and tips to improve DSO for your company to help you understand this metric.
+This article provides a clear definition of days sales outstanding, DSO calculation steps, and tips to improve DSO for your company.

 What is Days Sales Outstanding (DSO)?